 The Yoshihiro Hongasumi Blue Steel Deba Filet Japanese Knife is designed for carving and filleting fish, as well as some meat.
 A heavy knife with a single-edged blade, this chefs knife made of blue steel cuts easily through the flesh and meat of fish.
 A traditional hongasumi means this knife is a higher quality kasumi knife, or a knife that was forged by layering softer steel over a hard steel core.
 The hardness of the blue steel allows for superior sharpness and edge retention while the softness of the surrounding iron adds durability.

 Hand crafted in Japan with traditional techniques, the Yoshihiro Hongasumi Blue Steel Deba Filet Japanese Knife has a completely flat ground on front (shinogi), and a concave ground (urasuki) with a flat rim (uraoshi) on the back.
 As traditional Japanese knives and cutlery value sharpness, the hard, high carbon blue steel #2 lets these tradesmen create a thin, sharp cutting edge on the blade.
-Its traditional, Japanese, octagonal handle is made of Shitan Rosewood with water buffalo horn.
+Its traditional, Japanese, octagonal handle is made of Shitan Rosewood.
 This knife features the traditional, mist-like pattern on the back of the blade from the forging process, and comes with a shitan bolster, magnolia wood knife cover, knife oil, and rust eraser set.

 Care & Sharpening: